henrrrychau/a_211_autoCheckIn/README.md

 # a_211_autoCheckIn
-A hand-free solution for automatic check-in on the Stuent Health System
+A hand-free solution for automatic check-in on the Student Health System

 # Prerequisites
 Python3.x is required to be installed on your device